 Dental Bonding

 Dental bonding is a versatile and cost-effective way to improve the look of teeth, but it may not last as long as other restorative treatments such as porcelain veneers and dental crowns.
-However, with appropriate care and maintenance, dental bonding can endure for several years before it has to be repaired or replaced.
+However, with appropriate care and maintenance, can endure for several years before it has to be repaired or replaced.

 Dental Bonding